ZipCodeCore/MonkeysTypewritersOhMy/README.md

 We don't have that kind of time, but what we do have are super smart monkeys.
 These monkeys are able to copy text.

-So, guess what.
+So, guess what?
 We're starting a printing company powered entirely off of monkey typists.

 ### What to do!
-Testing multithreaded applications is super difficult.
-Even more so, there's a chance that (if you're not actually testing things correctly) your tests will occasionally pass when they shouldn't (since a poorly threaded application isn't guaranteed to mess anything up).
+Testing multithreaded applications is SUPER difficult.
+Even moreso, there's a chance that (if you're not actually testing things correctly) your tests will occasionally pass when they shouldn't (since a poorly threaded application isn't guaranteed to mess anything up).
 Instead, we're going to use the main method in `Monkey Typewriter` to see exactly what happens when things are threaded incorrectly vs correctly.